-For cytofluorometric analysis, PBMCs were incubated with fluorochrome-conjugated monoclonal antibodies for 45 minutes at 4°C. Freshly isolated PBMCs or in vitro-activated T cells were stained with LIVE-DEAD Aqua (Thermo Fisher Scientific) and surface monoclonal antibodies recognizing CD4 APC-Cy7 (eBioscience), CD8 PE-Cy5 (Beckman Coulter Life Sciences), CD3 PerCP-Cy5.5, CD28 Alexa Fluor 647, CD57 PE, and PD1 BV421 (EXBIO Antibodies).
-Cells were washed with stain buffer and fixed with the Cytofix buffer (Becton Dickinson).
-Then, a minimum of 100 000 cells per sample were acquired on a FACS LSR Fortessa instrument (BD, Franklin Lakes, NJ), and the data were analyzed with FlowJo software (TreeStar, Ashland, OR).
-To detect perforin, freshly isolated PBMCs from COVID-19 patients were suspended at a density of 1×10^{6} /mL in complete RPMI medium.
-Cells were incubated in the presence of anti-CD28 (2 μg/mL) plus specific COVID-19 peptide mix (2 μg/mL of each MHCI peptide FL9, FL19, FF9, and FWF9) and anti-CD28 for 6 hours at 37°C in a 5% CO, incubator, followed by an additional 3 hours in the presence of Brefeldin A (10 μ g/ mL).
-Lymphocytes were stained for cell membrane markers (anti-CD28, anti-CD57, anti-CD8, anti-CD4, anti-CD3) and permeabilized for intracellular perforin staining using purified mouse antihuman perforin (BD Pharmingen) and antimouse IgG AlexaFluor488 (Sigma).
-Samples were acquired using BD LSR Fortessa, and the data were analyzed using FlowJo and FACSDiva software.
-The selection of T-cell epitopes spanning the Spike protein sequence was made using the Immune Epitope Database (IEDB) analysis resource Consensus tool, which combines predictions from ANN, also known as NetMHC, SMM, and Comblib.
-Considering lengths of 9 mers, the prediction score of each length was evaluated against a default panel of 27 most frequent human leukocyte antigen (HLA)-A and HLA-B alleles.
-Four peptides (FL9 - FVFLVLLPL; FI9 - FTISVTTEI; FF9 - FAMQMAYRF; and FWF9 - FVSNGTHWF) with median consensus percentile rank lower than 1 and predicted binders in at least 60% of HLA binding frequency were synthesized (95%) and used as T-cell epitopes.
+Cytofluorometric analysis of human PBMCs and intracellular perforin staining.
+For cytofluorometric analysis, PBMCs were incubated with fluorochrome-conjugated monoclonal antibodies for 45 min at 4 °C. Freshly isolated PBMCs or in vitro activated T cells were stained with LIVE-DEAD Aqua (ThermoFisher Scientific) and surface mAbs recognizing CD4 APC-Cy7 (eBioscience, USA), CD8 PE-Cy5 (Beckman Coulter Life Sciences, USA), CD3 PerCP-Cy5.5, CD28 Alexa Fluor 647, CD57 PE and PD1 BV421 (EXBIO Antibodies).
+Cells were washed with stain buffer, and fixed with the cytofix buffer (Becton Dickinson, USA).
+Then, a minimum of 100,000 cells per sample were acquired on a FACS LSR Fortessa instrument (BD, Franklin Lakes, USA), and the data were analyzed with FlowJo software (TreeStar; Ashland, USA).
+To detect perforin, freshly-isolated PBMCs from COVID-19 patients were suspended at a density of 1×10^6 /mL in complete RPMI medium.
+Cells were incubated in the presence of anti-CD28 (2 μg/ml) plus specific COVID-19 peptide mix (2 μg/ml of each MHCI peptide FL9, FL19, FF9 and FWF9) and anti-CD28 for 6h at 37°C in a 5% CO2 incubator, followed by an additional 3 h in the presence of Brefeldin A (10 μ g/mL).
+Lymphocytes were stained for cell membrane markers (anti-CD28, anti-CD57, anti-CD8, anti-CD4, anti-CD3), and permeabilized for intracellular perforin staining using purified mouse anti-human perforin (BD Pharmingen) and anti-mouse IgG AlexaFluor488 (Sigma).
+Samples were acquired using BD LSR Fortessa and the data were analyzed using Flow Jo and DIVA softwares.
+The selection of T-cell epitopes spanning the Spike protein sequence was made using the IEDB analysis resource Consensus tool, which combines predictions from ANN aka NetMHC, SMM and Comblib.
+Considering lengths of 9 mers, the prediction score of each length was evaluated against a default pannel of 27 most frequent HLA-A and HLA-B alleles.
+Four peptides (FL9 - FVFLVLLPL, FI9 - FTISVTTEI, FF9 -FAMQMAYRF, FWF9 - FVSNGTHWF) with median consensus percentile rank lower than 1 and predicted binders in at least 60% of HLA binding frequency were synthesized (95%) and used as T-cell epitopes.